 College Photo IDs are available to all registered students, faculty and staff.
 IDs provide access to some college services including the Wellness Center on the first floor of Beacon Hall.
-They are available through the Student Life Office on the 3rd floor of Beacon Hall (BH-317).
+They are available through the Department of Public Safety.
 A current class schedule is required to obtain an HCC Photo ID.